Home - English - French - German - Italian - Portuguese - Spanish

 The purpose of this book is to show local farmers and others

-the basic steps to design, execute, and measure an
+the basic steps to design, execute, and measure an agricultural

 experiment.
-This book does not cover statistical anlysis; it
+This book does not cover statistical anlysis; it is

 assumed that trained statisticians are available for this